Monday, November 1, 2021

 Star Hotel, Mayne Street, 1871-73.

 These two photos are taken in succession.
 It's possible this was a second attempt because the one above was too dark when developed.
-Compare the two lineups below:
+Compare the two below:

 Comparison image